Fortinetics Book a call →

 FedRAMP to DoD CC SRG IL4 and IL5: the upgrade path most CSPs underestimate

 How to sequence FedRAMP Moderate → Impact Level 4 → Impact Level 5 authorizations so DoD work does not require rebuilding the authorization package twice.
-Covers DoD-specific controls, DISA PA, Agency vs JAB sponsorship, and where CSPs repeatedly underestimate the incremental scope.
+Covers DoD-specific controls, DISA PA, agency sponsorship, and where CSPs repeatedly underestimate the incremental scope.

 Then the DoD opportunity arrives.
 An Agency sponsor mentions Impact Level 4.
 A prime asks whether the service is authorized at IL5.
 Somebody on the product team asks if the existing FedRAMP Moderate authorization “counts.”
-The answers are nuanced in ways that matter, and the most common CSP mistake is treating IL4/IL5 as a rubber stamp on top of a completed FedRAMP — when in practice, sequencing and scoping decisions made at FedRAMP time significantly affect whether the IL4/IL5 path takes six months or eighteen.
+The answers are nuanced in ways that matter, and the most common CSP mistake is treating IL4/IL5 as a rubber stamp on top of a completed FedRAMP.
+In practice, sequencing and scoping decisions made at FedRAMP time affect whether the IL4/IL5 path takes six months or eighteen.

 This article is for the CSP that is either already FedRAMP-Moderate-authorized, or approaching Moderate assessment, and wants to understand the DoD upgrade path before committing to a roadmap.